Find Grad Schools

 921 Yearly Graduations

 DeVry University - Illinois is the 14th most popular school in the nation for students seeking a master's degree in business administration.
 Roughly 20,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,392 per year, while in-state graduate students, on average, pay $17,072 per year.
-For the 2020-2021 academic year, 921 master's degrees were handed out to business administration majors at DeVry University - Illinois.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 61% were women.
+During the most recent year for which we have data, 921 people received their master's degree in business administration from DeVry University - Illinois.
+Of these students, 62% were women and 44% were members of underrepresented racial-ethnic groups.

 #15